OrishaCommunityOfMichigan/OrishaCommunityOfMichigan.github.io/_faqs/dos-and-donts.md

 – Observe and respect the Orishas in nature, check the Orisha pages for where.

 – Find and get involved in your local community, check out the calendar if you are local to Michigan or contact us for help you connect with someone in your area.

-– Buy cool things made by legit priests.
-[Here](https://www.jujusquare.com/) is a safe space to buy awesome things that are appropriate to own without getting it from your Godparent.